Natural Language Decomposition and Interpretation of Complex Utterances: Data

 The utterances in \ourdata{} focus on calendar events and emails.
 The dataset contains both elementary utterances and complex utterances.
 Elementary utterances (\S\ref{ssec:elementary}) are paired with declarative Scala3 programs based on a domain library (\S\ref{ssec:domain_library}) that admits a fixed set of APIs and specified types.
 Complex utterances (\S\ref{ssec:complex}) are annotated with a corresponding sequence of elementary utterances, each paired with a program.
 Only a few of these complex utterances are included in the training set; they are mainly used to form a test set.

-\autoref{fig:pull} shows an example of the utterance \textit{Exchange the timing of my meetings with Jane and Smith}.
-How exactly an utterance should be decomposed is domain-dependent: here, the calendar API does not provide a single endpoint that can swap pairs of meetings; instead, the system must search for the two meetings individually, then update each of their times. \autoref{fig:pull} shows a possible decomposition of the utterance into four steps.
-The first generated NL step, \textit{Find the meeting with Jane}, is translated to a program fragment: \texttt{val s1 = theEvent(with\_(\textrm{``}Jane\textrm{''}))}.
-Individual steps typically represent easier-to-solve inputs for the NL to program parser that primarily relies on the annotated elementary utterances.
+\autoref{fig:pull} illustrates an example, \textit{``Exchange the timing of my meetings with Jane and Smith''}.
+How such an utterance should be decomposed is domain-dependent: here, the calendar API does not provide a single endpoint that can swap pairs of meetings; instead, the system must search for the two meetings individually, then update each of their times. \autoref{fig:pull} shows a possible decomposition into four steps.
+The first generated NL step, \textit{``Find the meeting with Jane''}, is translated to a program fragment: \texttt{val s1 = theEvent(with\_(\textrm{``}Jane\textrm{''}))}.
+Individual steps typically represent easier-to-solve inputs for the NL-to-program parser that primarily relies on the annotated elementary utterances.

-In addition to domain-specific knowledge of APIs, decomposition of complex utterances often relies on domain-general reasoning and common sense knowledge -- for example, to avoid double-counting meetings matching two search results (\autoref{tab:data-examples}, utterance 1), or to recognize that meetings cannot conflict with themselves (utterance 3).
+In addition to domain-specific knowledge of APIs, decomposition of complex utterances often relies on domain-general reasoning and common sense knowledge -- for example, to avoid double-counting meetings that match two search results (\autoref{tab:data-examples}, utterance 1), or to recognize that meetings cannot conflict with themselves (utterance 2).